 MADE 2021 Rescue Robot Challenge

 The Historic Morganton Festival, Inc. is excited to announce the dates of the Fall 2021 Morganton Arts Design and Engineering (MADE) Competition.
-After two successful fall team competitions and one spring individual competition, MADE is coming back to downtown Morganton during the final weekend of the Morganton Festival Weekends: Tradition Upheld, Safely Downscaled on September 10 and 11, 2021.
+After two successful fall team competitions and one spring individual competition, MADE is coming back to downtown Morganton on Friday, October 22 from 8:00am-4:00pm.
+Originally scheduled for September 10-11 during the Morganton Festival Weekends, MADE was rescheduled to October 22 due to the cancellation of the Festival Weekends.
 Area Middle and High School students will compete over the two days in the “Rescue Robot Challenge”, an on site engineering and design challenge.

 MADE is one of the most successful collaborations between education and industry partners and it gives Burke County students a chance to experience STEAM-based activities that build skills relevant to many of the area industries.
 MADE encourages students to think outside of the box and engages participants in critical thinking, design, engineering and innovation.